Scoring your Credit - How's your FICO?

-Since we live in an computer-driven world, it's not surprising that your ability to repay your mortgage loan comes down to just one number.
+Since we live in an automated society, it should come as no surprise that your ability to repay your mortgage loan comes down to a single number.

-Experian uses this model and calls its score FICO.
-Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While the formulas vary, the differences aren't huge; all of the agencies use the following to calculate a credit score:
+While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
+While the formulas vary from one agency to another, the differences aren't huge; all of the agencies use the following factors in calculating a score:

-- Your Credit Card Balances - How many credit card accounts do you have, and how much do you owe?
+- Balances on your Credit Cards - How many accounts do you hold?
+How much do you owe on your accounts?

-- Credit Inquiries - How many times have you had your credit checked for a loan?
+- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?

 Each of these factors is assigned a value and a weight.
-The results are added up and distilled into a single number.
-FICO scores can be as low as 300 and as high as 800.
-Higher is better.
-Most home buyers these days have a score above 620.
+The result is a single number: your credit score.
+FICO scores range from 300 to 800.
+Higher scores are better.
+Most borrowers who want to get a mortgage loan have a score above 620.

 How can you improve your credit score?
-Since the credit score is based on your lifelong credit history, it is hard to change it quickly.
-You should, of course, appeal for the credit agency to remove any incorrect data on your credit report, which is the only "quick fix" for credit problems.
+Since the credit score is entirely based on your lifelong credit history, it's difficult to make a significant change in the score with quick fixes.
+(Of course you can and should appeal incorrect items on your credit report.)

-In order to raise your credit score, you've got to have the credit reports that the agencies use to build it, and of course, you need the score itself.
-Fair Isaac, the corporation that invented the original FICO score, offers scores on myFICO.com.
-It's inexpensive to quickly get your FICO score from all three reporting agencies, along with your credit report.
-Also available are helpful information and online tools that help you improve your credit score.
+In order to improve your score, you must get the reports that the agencies use to build it.
+Of course, you need the score as well.
+Fair Isaac, the corporation that invented the original FICO credit score, sells scores on its website: myFICO.com.
+It's inexpensive, fast, and easy to get your credit score along with credit reports from all three agencies.
+They also provide helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once per year from all three credit reporting agencies at AnnualCreditReport.com.
-These reports do not include a free credit score, but it's very inexpensive to get one at the same time.
+You can get a federally-mandated free credit report every year from the three major credit reporting agencies at AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Armed with this information, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.